osu-cs493-sp20/final-project-hunter2/README.md

 # Tarpaulin

 Tarpaulin is a lightweight course management tool.
 This project practices the implementation of a RESTful API.
 Utilizing Node.js, express and mysql.
-While being completely dockerized for deployable enviornments.
+The project launches the MySql servers in a Docker container.
+They are launched through a docker-compose.yml file.
 Tarpaulin consists of Users, Courses, Assignments and Submissions.
 Each represented as a resource.

 ## API Architecture Diagram